-Clear and well-focused, close-up photos are very helpful in identifying both species and damage symptoms.
+Clear, well-focused, close-up photos are very helpful in identifying both species and damage symptomology.
 Remember, a picture is worth a thousand words.
-For more information on capturing quality photographs, please read MSU Extension Publication 3678 Taking Photos of Trees for Expert Identification and Urban Forest Inventories.
+For more information on capturing quality photographs, please read MSU Extension Information Sheet 2006 Taking Photos of Trees for Expert Identification and Urban Forest Inventories.